Man holding human head stabs store clerk; mother found dead

 “I never foresaw a problem.
 If I had I would have stopped it,” David Webb said, before bursting into loud sobs during a phone interview with The Associated Press.
 “I just can’t believe I lost my wife and son in one day. … I don’t know.
 I wish I did.
 I wish I had some answers, but I don’t.
 I waited all my life to retire with my wife, and now I can’t.
 That’s all I know.”

-The bizarre sequence began Sunday afternoon — Mother’s Day — in Colton, a once-significant logging down about 40 miles (64 kilometers) southeast of Portland.
+The bizarre sequence began Sunday afternoon — Mother’s Day — in Colton, a once-significant logging town about 40 miles (64 kilometers) southeast of Portland.

 The Clackamas County Sheriff’s Office said Webb killed his mother at their rural home, but it did not provide more details.